Hervar77/infinity-doc/mkdocs/api/infinity.database.md

 Extends: `Array<object|number>`

-  >an array of objects or numbers
+  >An array of objects or numbers.

 ---